jhfatehi/pisql-server/README.md

    `$ ip addr show`

+1. Restart the RPI so the the setting can take effect.

+   `$ reboot`

 1. The monitor and keyboard are no longer required.

 ### login though ssh
 1. From your client computer (any other computer on your network) login to the RPI as the **pi** user via SSH.
+Substitute **serverpi** with whatever hostname you used.
 There will be a warning about this being the first time connecting to a new computer which is the RPI in this case so say yes.
 Most Linux distributions comes with OpenSSH client.
 If yours does not you will need to research how to install it.

    `$ ssh pi@serverpi`